CrowdStrike/ansible_collection_falcon/README.md

 ## Python version compatibility

 This collection is reliant on the [CrowdStrike FalconPy SDK](https://www.falconpy.io/) for its Python interface.
 In line with the [Python versions supported by FalconPy](https://github.com/CrowdStrike/falconpy#supported-versions-of-python), a minimum Python version of `3.7` is required for this collection to function properly.

+> [!NOTE]
+> As of FalconPy Version 1.4.0, Python 3.6 is no longer supported.
+If you would like to use FalconPy with Python 3.6, please use FalconPy Version < 1.4.0.

 ## Included content